Weekly Updates 05.30.2025

 Sunday

-• Join us at 10:30am for worship in the Sanctuary!
+• Join us at 10:30am for worship in the Sanctuary for Palm Sunday!
+Our scripture this week is Luke 23:1-12.
 The nursery will be open as usual for our toddlers and babies.
-Please note that our kids five years old and up will join us in the Sanctuary for service and have the opportunity to play rhythmic instruments during service.
-Our youth are invited to join us for our regular lunch and fellowship after service.
+Our kids five years old and up can join us for the first part of worship and then will be dismissed to their classrooms with their leaders.
+Our kids and youth who are joining with the Choir for this Palm Sunday celebration are asked to arrive at 9:30 for practice.
+They will then sit together for the start of service.
+Parents are invited to enjoy pastries in the courtyard after dropping off kids at 9:30 AM.
+Our youth are invited to join the church for our Meet and Greet with Andrew after service.
 The Prayer team will be available at the front of the Sanctuary toward the end of the service to pray with those who would like to receive prayer.

 • The Friends In Deed food pantry item this week is cereal.